daswars/ansible_kdb_inventory/README.md

 ## Details
 - Entries are mapped to hosts.
 "Title" -> hostname.
+- Entries named "group_vars" are mapped to vars of the parent group
+- To build up the tree (group_vars, children) the group names contains the uuid.
 - "Titles" with spaces and empty values are ignored.
-- Entries named "group_vars" can contain values that are mapped to Ansible "host_vars" in the same branch.
-So group_names don't have to be unique in the whole tree.
-- tags are mapped to groups (tag_tagname). '=' is replaced by '_'.
+- tags are mapped to groups. '=' is replaced by '_'.
-- groups and hostvars are converted to lower case.
+- group names and names of vars are converted to lower case.